nachoddiaz/Quant/2024 python for trading/README.md

 ![](https://github.com/nachoddiaz/Quant/blob/main/2024%20python%20for%20trading/img/CAPM_as_linear_regression.png)

-Where R is the total return
+Where R is the total return <br>
-Alpha is the absolute return (return that cant be explained by the market) Beta is the systematic risk (exposure of R to the market + cant be diversified away).
-If its greater than 1, Epsylon is the idiosyncratic risk (can be eliminated via diversification)
+Alpha (α) is the absolute return (return that cant be explained by the market)<br>
+Beta (β) is the systematic risk (exposure of R to the market + cant be diversified away).
+If Beta surpasses 1, the asset is considered aggressive.
+If the value is exactly 1, the asset is deemed neutral.
+Should the value fall below 1, it is categorized as a defensive asset. <br>
+Epsylon is the idiosyncratic risk (can be eliminated via diversification)<br>

+#### Efficient Market Theory: The efficient-market hypothesis (EMH) is a hypothesis in financial economics that states that asset prices reflect all available information.
+A direct implication is that it is impossible to "beat the market" consistently on a risk-adjusted basis since market prices should only react to new information.
+Therefore alpha is necessarily zero

+R = β*R<sub>M</sub> + ε

+Taking Expectations

+E[R] = β* E[R<sub>M</sub>]

+Therefore β is

+α (alfa), β (beta)

 ##